 But could Audio be the only culprit causing the “Splatter of Signals” ?
-No, of course not, radios and amplifiers also cause splatter and Some of them are better than others whenit comes down to their technical specifications.
+No, of course not, radios and amplifiers also cause splatter and some of them are better designed than others when it comes down to their technical specifications.
 Lately I notice that more and more professionally built amplifiers are not completely clean as the technical specifications show.
 Of course, as mentioned above, the combination of an incorrect setup of Audio with an amplifier that already has some weakness on clean signals can already result in the unwanted effect of Splatter.

 With Screenshot 1 you see an example of a non clean signal.

 Within the spectrum range of screenshot 1 we see a received signal of 5/9+20db, with clear side skirts visible in the waterfall display.
 This station used an ACOM 1000 and a Yaesu FT-2000 transceiver.
 Although the activity on the band that day was quite low and there was no Contest.
 It still clearly shows how a transmitted signal can cause some splatter.

 With Screenshot 2 you will see a similar strong signal of even 5/9+35db which clearly shows how clean a signal should be.